01-edu/public/subjects/gaming/army-of-one/README.md

 ### Objectives

-For this project you will implement a fully playable character using what we call Animation Blueprint, Aim Offset and PlayerCharacter Blueprint.
+For this project you will implement a fully playable character using what we call Animation Blueprint, Aim Offset and Player Character Blueprint.

 ### Instructions